When Avatars Have Personality: Effects on Engagement and Communication in Immersive Medical Training: Methods

 \subsubsection{Clinical Scenarios}

 We designed two clinical scenarios to evaluate the impact of patient personality and avatar variation under otherwise comparable medical conditions.
-The first scenario featured a female White patient presenting with gastroesophageal reflux disease (GERD), instantiated with extroverted personality and a anxious emotional state.
+The first scenario featured a female White patient presenting with gastroesophageal reflux disease (GERD), instantiated with extroverted personality and an anxious emotional state.
 The second scenario featured a male Black patient presenting with Dengue (an endemic Brazilian disease), instantiated with introverted personality and a calm emotional state.
 Both patients were modeled to be in their early thirties, ensuring demographic plausibility and comparability across cases.

-These scenarios were chosen to systematically vary non-clinical traits (personality, gender, race) while keeping the overall clinical structure realistic.
-By holding medical realism constant and manipulating social and psychological traits, we aimed to isolate the impact of personality and avatar factors on physician perceptions and interaction strategies.
+These scenarios were designed to explore the combined influence of personality and avatar variation under realistic clinical conditions.
+By holding medical realism constant and manipulating social and psychological traits, we aimed to explore the combined impact of personality and avatar factors on physician perceptions and interaction strategies.